Karankalvium/Follow-Along-Ecommerce/README.md

 • User authentication for adding the address details.

 • After the address is added it is displayed in the user profile list.

+## Milestone 23: Project Overview

+• Created a placeorder button inside cart page.

+• When the placeorder is clicked it's navigated to the select address page.

+• Created a page that will display all the available address, this also an option to select any one of the address.

+• Created a backend endpoint that will send all the saved addresses of the user.